gautham-eswar/latest_try/DEPLOYMENT.md

 1. **Render Dashboard**:
    - Log in to [dashboard.render.com](https://dashboard.render.com)
    - Navigate to your service
-   - View metrics under the "Metrics" tab
+   - View metrics, logs, and events under respective tabs

 2. **Application Diagnostic Dashboard**:
    - Access `/diagnostic/diagnostics` on your deployed application